Katingale/web-dev-hw/assignment-07/README.md

-*Free Response: Summarize your work cycle for this assignment. image icon*
+*Free Response: Summarize your work cycle for this assignment:*